ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 <!-- FIXME: Make the specification coherent with the definition -->

-# Entity Domains
+# Entity Domain Types

 This document defines three entity domain types.
-The definition of each entity domain type below includes the following: (1) entity domain type name, (3) entity domain name, (2) entity domain-specific entity identifiers, and (3) hierarchy and inheritance semantics.
+The definition of each entity domain type below includes the following: (1) entity domain type name, (2) entity domain-specific entity identifiers, and (3) hierarchy and inheritance semantics.
 Since a global entity domain type defines a single global entity domain, we say entity domain instead of entity domain type.

 ## Internet Address Domain Types {#inet-addr-domain}